boot2docker/boot2docker/doc/WORKAROUNDS.md

 ## BTRFS (ie, mkfs inside a privileged container)

-Note: AUFS on top of BTRFS has many, many issues, so the boot2docker init script will autodetect that `/var/lib/docker` is a btrfs partition and will set `-s btrfs` for you.
+Note: AUFS on top of BTRFS has many, many issues, so the Docker engine's init script will autodetect that `/var/lib/docker` is a btrfs partition and will set `-s btrfs` for you.